Interior hero background

 New Emergency/CPR Instructor FAQs

 You are welcome to align with any CTC in the state (and sometimes in a border state.)
-You may also change your alignment at any time if you notify your current CTC of that change.
+You may also change your alignment at any time if you relocate, as long as you notify your current CTC of that change.
 Any rosters already counted by the old CTC will remain with the old CTC.
 However, the CTC should share information about the number of classes you taught when asked by your new CTC.
 Many institutions request all their instructors align with the same CTC.
 This is recommended, but each instructor is free to align with whomever they choose.

 Each CTC sets its own policies.
 Some charge an annual administrative fee, some charge a card processing fee and some a combination.
 The cost to you will vary depending on your relationship with the CTC (for example, are you an employee).
 Call around to compare pricing and services to find the best CTC for you.